Ordinal Regression: Breathing Test Results.

 AIC: 1599.744

-Since the interaction model is nested within the main effects model, we can compare them with a likelihood ratio test.
+Again the signs of the covariate coefficients are the opposite to our model defined in lectures.
+Since the main effects model is nested within the interaction model, we can compare them with a likelihood ratio test.

 The test has 2 degrees of freedom since we are adding two interaction terms (Age40to59:Smoking2Former and Age40to59:Smoking3Current).